 6-Liscening:

-The international or massive use of the vaccine for some part of the world under controlled trails will candidate the new vaccine produced to be licensed in global or regional senses.
+The international or massive use of the vaccine for some part of the world under controlled trials will candidate the new vaccine produced to be licensed in global or regional senses.

 7-Public Acceptance:

 State press, national press announces thinks and thoughts about the new licensed vaccine expressing their acceptance, if it is really success-full.